DeployGate/deploygate-android-sdk/README.md

 }
 ```

 Then synchronize, build and upload your app to DeployGate.
-[Gradle DeployGate Plugin](https://github.com/DeployGate/gradle-deploygate-plugin/) will be your help.

 > Since 4.0.0, you don't need to add `DeployGate.install(this)` to your `Application#onCreate` except you have multiple processes.
 It is automatically called when your application process starts through the ContentProvider initialization.